eikmarizal/eikmarizal.github.io/README.md

 - Unlabeled example- has {features, no label}:(x,y) used in testing
 - Model- learned by mapping example to predicted label

+- > Arthur Samuel: Field of study that gives computers the ability to learn without being explicitly programmed
+- > Tom Mitchell: A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.
 # List of Machine Learning Algorithms (Examples)
 ## Linear Regression
 Finding straight line or hyperplane that best fits to set of points